jmadelaine/react-use-validation/README.md

 ### Automatic validation

-With automatic validation, there's no need to call `validate` in the `onChange` function:
+With automatic validation, there's no need to call `validate` in the `onChange` function (when validating prior to form submission, `validate` should still be called).

 ```jsx
 const [name, setName] = React.useState('')